williamjuan027/angular-animations-explorer/src/assets/post-content/integrations/ionic/ionic.content.md

 } from '@angular/animations';
 ```

 Inside our `@Component` decorator, we can pass in an additional property called animations which accepts an array of animations that we can then call from our template with a special syntax.
+This is identical to what you would do for a regular Angular project.

 For the purpose of this section, lets add a simple enter and exit fade and slide up animation to our element.
 We will need to create a trigger which will contain 2 transitions - one for entering and one for leaving.